danilop/ServerlessByDesign/README.md

 ![Serverless by Design screenshot](https://danilop.s3.amazonaws.com/Images/serverless-by-design.png)

-This is a visual approach to serverless development:
+Serverless By Design is a visual approach to serverless development:

 - An application is a network of _nodes_ (serverless resources, such as Lambda functions or S3 buckets) connected by _edges_ (their relationships, for example a trigger or a data flow)
 - _Edit_ an application adding nodes and edges following an _event-driven_ design